March of the Living: 2026 March of the Living Budapest

-Nuremberg Laws: 90 Year Commemoration - September 2025
+Nuremberg Laws: 90 Year Commemoration: September 2025

 On September 15, 2025, the 90th anniversary of the Nuremberg Laws (1935) was marked by a program organized by International March of the Living and the Rutgers University Miller Center on Policing and Community Resilience.
 Enacted in 1935, the Nuremberg Laws stripped Jews of German citizenship and excluded them from civic life, laying the groundwork for the Holocaust.

 The Nuremberg laws excluded Jews from all aspects of civilized life in German society, which later expanded to other people from many different backgrounds.
 Nuremberg codified antisemitism into law.

 Phyllis Greenberg Heideman, president of International March of the Living, emphasized that the laws were a critical early step toward genocide.
-Paul Miller, founder of the Rutgers Miller Center, noted that the laws later targeted other minorities and underscored his center's work with universities, police, and communities to combat discrimination and uphold the principle of “Never Again.”
+Paul Miller, founder of the Rutgers Miller Center, noted that the laws later targeted other minorities and underscored the center's work with universities, police, and communities to combat discrimination and uphold the principle of “Never Again.”

-A keynote lecture delivered by Stephan Kramer, President of the Agency for the Protection of the Constitution in Thuringia, Germany, which monitors threats to the democratic order.
-Kramer noted that contemporary extremism shows parallels to the past, though expressed in different terms, such as “ethnopluralism” or “remigration.”
-They cite data indicating increases in extremist violence in Germany (23% rise in 2024) and record highs in antisemitic incidents (5,000 in Germany; 9,300 in the U.S.).
-At the same time, they point to democratic resilience, including mass protests, legal actions against hate groups, and bans on extremist publications.

-Kramer also linked the history of Nuremberg as a site of legalized exclusion (1935) and later as the venue of the Nuremberg Trials (1945–46).
-Miller and Kramer argue that remembrance must be combined with education, vigilance, and active defence of democracy to resist the resurgence of antisemitism and extremism.
+A keynote lecture was presented by Stephan Kramer, President of the Agency for the Protection of the Constitution in Thuringia, Germany, which is responsible for monitoring threats to democratic stability.
+Kramer explained that current forms of extremism bear similarities to those of the past but are often framed in new terminology, such as “ethnopluralism” or “remigration.”
+He referenced data showing a 23% increase in extremist violence in Germany in 2024, as well as record levels of antisemitic incidents—approximately 5,000 in Germany and 9,300 in the United States.
+Despite these concerns, Kramer highlighted signs of democratic resilience, including large-scale public demonstrations, legal measures targeting hate groups, and the prohibition of extremist publications.
+He also underscored the historical significance of Nuremberg—first as the site of the 1935 laws that institutionalized exclusion, and later as the location of the Nuremberg Trials from 1945 to 1946.
+Together, Miller and Kramer emphasized that remembrance must be paired with education, vigilance, and proactive efforts to defend democracy in order to counter the resurgence of antisemitism and extremism.